 • itching with subsequent brushes.

-Because the symptoms of all types of hepatitissimilar, relying only on them, clarify the nature of hepatitis can not.
-If you have similar symptoms, you need to see a doctor who, having assigned the necessary studies, will put an accurate diagnosis.
-Diagnosis and research with drug-induced hepatitis
+Since the symptoms of all types of hepatitissimilar, relying only on them, it is impossible to clarify the nature of hepatitis.
+If similar symptoms occur, you should consult a doctor who, having prescribed the necessary studies, will make an accurate diagnosis.
+Diagnostics and studies for drug-induced hepatitis

 • general analysis of urine and blood;